Slide

 "With 13 million people across the world waiting for a cornea replacement to transform their sight and quality of life, there is a global need for a solution.

-Our plan at Kerato is to develop novel medical devices that can accelerate the use of lab-grown corneas as a medical solution."
+Our plan at Kerato is to develop novel medical devices that can accelerate the use of bioengineered corneas as a solution to address medical challenges and inequalities."

 2024 - Pre-clinical studies completed